Hello World, With Parameters

 "Hello, world!\n" (2)

-(str "Hello, " nm "\n"))] (3)
+(str "Hello, " greet-name "\n"))] (3)

-{:status 200 :body resp})) (4)
+{:status 200 :body message})) (4)

 1 Both nil and a zero-length string count as empty.

-2 This is our fallback response.
+2 This is our fallback greeting message.

-3 And our personalized greeting.
+3 And our personalized greeting message.

 4 Generating the response.